11 Summer Day Camp Options for Boston-Area Kids who Love Science, Technology, Engineering, and Math (STEM)

-If you're between 7 and 13 years old, Empow Summer Workshop is a place to explore video production, video game design, animation, LEGO robotics, architecture, digital music and more.
-Focus on one technology of particular interest, complete mini-projects with each new technology, or combine several disciplines into one epic presentation.
-Experienced staff instructors guide students in making their own, creative projects.
+If you're between 7 and 13 years old, Empow Summer Workshop is a place to make videos and animations, learn to code, make video games, build robots, and try out digital design and music.
+Focus on one technology of particular interest, complete mini-projects with each new technology, or combine several disciplines into one epic project.

-Locations: Camps sessions are available in Lexington, Belmont, Needham, Weston and Newton.
-(2014)
+Locations: Camps sessions are available in Lexington, Brookline, Belmont, Needham, Easton, Newton and Cape Code (Osterville).

 Ages: Grades K -12